charlesveasey/SyphonWarping/README.md

 # SyphonWarping
 Projection warping with Syphon input

-Compile with openFramworks with ofxSyphon and ofxWarping.
+Compile with openFrameworks, ofxSyphon, and ofxWarping.